Home

 You can add it to mashed potato or pasta recipes to make them full of flavor.

-Once they're cooked, you squeeze out the roasted garlic from the papery shells and use it in your recipe.
+Once they're cooked, you squeeze it out from the papery shells and use it in your recipe.

 Garlic is also good roasted whole in cloves with a mixture of vegetables - potato, carrot, squash, sweet potato, courgette, onion - all cut into chunks and a bulb of garlic broken down and scattered amongst them.